 We now detail a few recent improvements to NOAH supersequences, all of which are already implemented in the live GENESIS webpage.
 It is worth emphasizing that the modular nature of GENESIS means that the addition of a new module enables the creation of all possible supersequences containing that module (of which there may be hundreds); traditionally, only around five of these might have been included with a publication.
 Likewise, simply changing the underlying code for any existing NOAH module is sufficient to immediately propagate changes to every relevant supersequence.

 13C HMBC module.
-The zz-HMBC module is ordinarily placed first in a supersequence, where the zz-filter element serves to preserve magnetization of protons directly coupled to 13C and/or 15N.[17,19] Specifically, the zz-filter acts as a 90° excitation pulse on 12C‐bound protons, while leaving 13C‐bound protons along +z.
+The zz-HMBC module is ordinarily placed first in a supersequence, because the zz-filter element allows magnetization of protons directly coupled to 13C and/or 15N to be preserved for later modules.[17,19] Specifically, the zz-filter acts as a 90° excitation pulse on 12C‐bound protons, while leaving 13C‐bound protons along +z.
 This is largely accomplished in practice, as evidenced by the fact that the intensities in subsequent HSQC‐type modules are barely perturbed.
 However, due to instrumental imperfections and/or J‐coupling mismatch, not all of the 13C–bound 1H magnetization is perfectly retained: in particular, the zz-filter also generates a degree of antiphase magnetization of the form HxCz.
 This antiphase magnetization is later refocused during the low‐pass J‐filter (LPJF) to give in‐phase magnetization, eventually ending up as one‐bond correlation artifacts in the HMBC spectrum (Figure 5b).

 A simple solution to this is to add a 13C 90° pulse at the end of the zz-filter (Figure 5a): this converts any antiphase magnetization to double‐ or zero‐quantum magnetization, which is subsequently dephased by the LPJF.
 This idea has previously been used by Luy and coworkers in CLIP‐HSQC experiments to remove antiphase contributions prior to FID detection.[29]
 In the event, this small modification proved to have a large impact, almost completely suppressing the 1JCH artifacts (Figure 5c).
 Further comparisons of artifact intensity are provided in Section S2 of the Supporting Information.